xcart/xcart-docs/_pages/kb_en/modules/VAT_GST/setting_up_vat_rates.md

 redirect_from:
   - /taxes/VAT_GST/setting_up_vat_rates.html
 ---
-You need to set up VAT / GST rates to configure VAT / GST tax calculation:
+In the process of {% link "configuring VAT / GST tax calculation" ref_Rzp45QlN %}, you need to set up VAT / GST rates:

 1. In the section **Rates / Conditions** in the lower part of the page, click the button **New rate**.
     ![xc5_taxes_vat_rate_setup1.png]({{site.baseurl}}/attachments/ref_Rzp45QlN/xc5_taxes_vat_rate_setup1.png)